kkulesz/BDSPRO/README.md

 - how to handle docker
   - one dockerfile or multiple for each database -> multiple, but all in one is ok, but make sure that only one is running at a time
     - one is better tho, because otherwise the environment might be different

-Questions:
-- How to visualize?
-By what parameters?
-Should we differentiate between write and read latency?
-- specific plot types (what to be on what axis)
-- can we use Python for visualization

 - plot for each dataset 3 different plots.
   - plot 1: